Alen983/Crowd-Code-Central/Readme.md

 Cybersecurity is the practice of defending computers, servers, mobile devices, electronic systems, networks, and data from malicious attacks.
 It's also known as information technology security or electronic information security.
 [Source](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)

 Encryption and Decryptton are two of the major aspects of cybersecurity and is crucial in develeopment.

+SQL Injection.
+The idealogy of manipulating databases that are stored upfront are all used with help of sql injection.

 </details>